Cold War Museum

 An array of multimedia showcases the heroism of oppositionists, statements by the most important actors on the political scene, and unusual events such as the detonation of the most powerful nuclear bomb ever created (the Soviet Tsar Bomba).
 Through the periscope of a Soviet submarine, you’ll spy on American ships during the Cuban Missile Crisis, when a nuclear conflict and World War III almost broke out.

 Test your knowledge by taking a quiz containing over a dozen questions about the era.
 The museum’s headquarters also have a Cold War history of their own.
-During the Polish People’s Republic, the tenement above it housed a communist militia post.
-During martial law in Poland, it was there that high school graduate Grzegorz Przemyk was beaten to death.
+During the Polish People’s Republic, the tenement above it housed a notorious communist militia post.
+During martial law in Poland, it was there that Warsaw high school graduate Grzegorz Przemyk was beaten to death.
+The museum commemorates him in a special room, alongside Father Jerzy Popiełuszko, Ryszard Siwiec, Czech Jan Palach, and other victims of communism worldwide.

 - Jezuicka 1/3